Subscribe to Newsletter and Print Magazine

 Industry advocates hailed the passage as a breakthrough for housing supply amid Australia’s affordability crisis.

-Matthew Kandelaars, Group Executive of Policy and Advocacy, stated: “A broken system without friends is behind us.”
+Matthew Kandelaars, Group Executive of Policy and Advocacy at the Property Council of Australia, stated: “A broken system without friends is behind us.”

 Kandelaars said the reform brings an end to years of uncertainty, marking the most substantial update to environmental legislation in decades.